shabaz123/iobb/README.md

 Beaglebone black I/O library , using Memory mapped I/O

-Simple C I/O library of Beaglebone black
+Simple C I/O library for Beaglebone Black and variants including PocketBeagle

 ============================
 Based on the work of Meng-Lun, Cai (VegetableAvenger) and Shabaz